 At its core, character is something that intrinsically occurs within a person and surpasses other factors like race, religion, age, gender, education, and even personality in determining how we respond when faced with tough situations in life.
 Other factors and our lived experiences may influence the character traits we have—but it is ultimately our character itself that truly dictates how we act.

-These are tough lessons for kids to understand, so it’s often helpful to break character down into some smaller component parts.
-Read on to learn more about developing good character and how to explain individual character traits to your students.
+These are tough lessons for kids to understand, so it’s often helpful to break it down into some smaller component parts.
+Read on to learn more about character and how to explain individual traits to your students.

 Most people believe that their unique qualities and traits are good—and while they may admit that there is room for improvement, they generally believe that they are living life about as well as they can.